-The two main types of submissions are “Full communication” (a full length article up to 60 thousands characters with multiple illustrative items, up to 6 figures and 4 tables) and “Brief communication” (short notes of important findings up to 15 thousands characters with 1−2 display items at maximum).
-“Review communications” and “Hypotheses/Theoretical communications” are currently by invitation only.
+The two main types of submissions are “Full communication” (a full length article up to 60 thousand characters with multiple illustrative items, up to 6 figures and 4 tables) and “Brief communication” (short notes of important findings up to 15 thousand characters with 1−2 display items at maximum).

-Title page must include: Title, complete names of the author and co-authors with the title of the position hold by the author, institutional affiliation and contact information (e-mail addresses).
-ORCID ID and Researcher IDs of all authors should be provided for correct analysis of the journal citation metrics.
-Funding information should be given also at the title page, not in the “Acknowledgements” section of the manuscript.
-This should follow with the statement: “The authors have declared that no competing interests exist.”
-Abstract of about 200−250 words and up to 10 keywords in English should be provided on a separate page.
+Title page must include: Title, complete names of the author and co-authors with the title of the position held by the author, institutional affiliation and contact information (e-mail addresses).
+ORCID ID of all authors should be provided for correct analysis of the journal citation metrics.
+Funding information should be given also at the title page, not in the “Acknowledgments” section of the manuscript.
+This should be followed by the statement: “The authors have declared that no competing interests exist.”
+Abstract from 100 to 150 words long for all types of manuscripts and up to 10 keywords should be provided on a separate page.

 Formulas and equations should be submitted in a regular MS Word plug-in, via MathType, or in the Equation Editor in OpenOffice Math.
 Footnotes are not recommended.

-References: References should be prepared according to the Publication Manual of the American Psychological Association (APA, 6th edition).
-This means in text citations should follow the author-date method whereby the author's last name and the year of publication for the source should appear in the text, for example, (Jones 1998).
+References should be prepared according to the Biological Communications house style, preferably using EndNote (EndNote Style for Biological Communications) or Zotero (Zotero Style for Biological Communications) to avoid mistakes in layout and formatting.
+This means in text citations should follow the date-author method whereby last names of up to four authors (if more, then abbreviated: et al.) and the year of publication for the source should appear in the text, for example, (Lotharius and Brundin, 2002; Bradley-Johnson, 1994; Braak, et al. 2003; Watanabe, Nishiushi, Kulichikhin, and Nakazono, 2013).
 The complete reference list should appear alphabetically by name at the end of the paper.
+The full source name should be provided.
 A sample of the most common entries in reference lists appears below.
-We recommend that a DOI is provided for all references where available.
+We recommend that a full DOI link is provided for all references where available.

 Citations that use Roman script marked with diacritics should employ standard use Unicode encoding.
-Titles in Cyrillic should be both transliterated AND translated into English as in the following examples.
+Titles in Cyrillic should be translated into English as in the following examples:

-Averianov, A. O., and Skutschas, P. P. 2000.
-Kompleks pozvonochnykh rannego mela Zabaikalya [A vertebrate assemblage from the Early Cretaceous of Transbaikalia (locality Mogoito)]; pp. 357−358 in A. V. Komarov (ed.), Materials of the Regional Conference of the Geologists of Siberia, Far East and North East of Russia.
+Averianov, A. O. and Skutschas, P. P. 2000.
+A vertebrate assemblage from the Early Cretaceous of Transbaikalia (locality Mogoito); pp. 357−358 in A. V. Komarov (ed.), Materials of the Regional Conference of the Geologists of Siberia, Far East and North East of Russia.
 GalaPress, Tomsk.
+(In Russian)

 Nesov, L. A. 1995.
-Dinozavry Severnoi Evrazii: novye dannye o sostave kompleksov, ekologii i paleobiogeografii [Dinosaurs of Northern Eurasia: New Data about Assemblages, Ecology and Paleobiogeography].
+Dinosaurs of Northern Eurasia: New Data about Assemblages, Ecology and Paleobiogeography.
 156 pp. Izdatelstvo Sankt-Peterburgskogo Universiteta, Saint Petersburg.
+(In Russian)

-For further formatting examples, please, consult to the latest issue of Biological Communications as the rules may be a subject of change.
+For further formatting examples, please, consult to the latest issue of Biological Communications as the rules may be subject to change.

 1. Subject Matter of the Agreement